Home > Speed Camera Types > Gatso Speed Camera

 Back in 1992 when Gatsos and other speed cameras were first introduced they were all painted grey, then a change in the law in 2001 saw all speed or "safety" cameras change to be painted bright yellow to ensure visibility at the roadside.

-New Digital Gatso Speed Camera
+Digital Gatso Speed Camera

-This new Gatso has also been designed to "fit and forget."
+This Gatso has also been designed to "fit and forget."
 It is described like this because it does not require the speed camera to be lowered for maintenance.
 These Gatso speed cameras are popular across London and are increasingly replacing old 'wet film' Gatsos across the UK.

 How do Gatso speed cameras work?

-Gatso speed cameras use radar technology to measure how fast a vehicle is travelling and to trigger the camera into action.
+Gatso safety cameras use radar technology to measure how fast a vehicle is travelling and to trigger the camera into action.
 If a motorist is driving above the road speed limit then two photos are then taken in quick succession.
 The Gatso uses a powerful flash to show the rear of the vehicle, its registration plate, and white painted calibration lines on the roads surface.

 Gatso speed cameras are always rear facing.
 The reason for this is that the speed cameras 'flash' will not blind oncoming motorists.
 However, this also means that the speed camera may not be visible until the last second (as pictured right - Gatso sited behind road traffic sign).